-Palisade Business Consulting Pty Ltd, a company of which Mr. James and Ms. Cowan are directors, provided the Company with a fully serviced office including administration and information technology support totalling \$70,000 (2016: \$120,000) and reimbursement of payments for financial accounting fees, travel and postage at cost of \$66,497 (2016: \$72,507).
-A total of \$5,555 was outstanding at year end (2016: \$261,789).
+Palisade Business Consulting Pty Ltd, a company of which the former directors of the Company, Mr James and Ms Smith are directors, provided the Company with a fully serviced office including administration and information technology support in the prior year (total fees charged: \$70,000) and reimbursement of payments for financial accounting fees, travel and postage at cost of \$313 (2017: \$66,497).
+No fees were outstanding at year end related to these services (2017: \$5,555).